 Definitely easier said than done…

-Contractual assistance for purchasing properties in Italy
+Legal assistance for purchasing properties in Italy

 Truth be told, the complex Italian legal system, somewhat baffling red tape and language barrier may turn one’s exciting Italian real estate venture into an exhausting and nightmarish experience.
 Starting with the sourcing of capable, competent real estate agents that are also fluent in English.